MabelMedia-LLC/MabelHUB/README.md

 # How To Install
 To Install MabelHUB:
-- Download The File `MabelHUB` That's Marked With Your OS's Name, Anywhere That Your User Can Read / Write
+- Download The File `Update` That's Marked With Your OS's Name, Anywhere That Your User Can Read / Write
 - Double Click / Run Via A Terminal.
-It'll Make It's Own Folder In Your Home Directory, And Copy Itself There.
+It'll Install The Latest Version Of MabelHUB Into It's Own Folder In Your Home Directory.
 - All Apps Will Be Installed Into That Folder, As Well.